 - 3 leaves hakusai (napa cabbage)

-- - 1 Tbsp sugar / salt (for shirataki konjac noodles)
+- - 1 Tbsp sugar or salt (for the shirataki)

-- 1 Tbsp beef fat (if not available, oil)
+- 1 Tbsp beef fat (neutral oil can be substituted)

 Prepare the ingredients as follows: